Arithmeticity of the Kontsevich--Zorich monodromies of certain families of square-tiled surfaces: Computational results

 The non tautological part $H_1^{(0)}(M,\Z)$ of the homology has the following basis:

-The action of $A_1$ and $A_2$ on $H_1^{(0)}(M,\Z)$ with respect to $C$ is then given by the following two matrices:
+The action of $A_1$ and $A_2$ on $H_1^{(0)}(M,\Z)$ with respect to $\tilde{B}$ is then given by the following two matrices:

-Hence for this example the shadow Veech group is isomorphic to the subgroup of $\SL(6,\ZZ)$ generated by $C_1$ and $C_2$.
-A computation with GAP gives us that the $\Q$-algebra $\Q(C_1,C_2)$ generated by $C_1$ and $C_2$ has dimension 18 and thus not the full dimension.
-We conclude that the shadow Veech group is not dense in this case.
+Hence for this example the Kontsevich--Zorich monodromy is isomorphic to the subgroup of $\SL(6,\ZZ)$ generated by $E_1$ and $E_2$.
+A computation with GAP gives us that the $\Q$-algebra $\Q(C_1,C_2)$ generated by $E_1$ and $E_2$ has dimension 18 and thus not the full dimension.
+We conclude that the Kontsevich--Zorich monodromy is not Zariski-dense in this case.